 Google's bots continuously search the Internet on a large scale, visiting all known Internet sites.
 This is called crawling.
 In the process, Google tries to understand what the current page is about.
 To give the Google bots hints what to find on the current page, so-called schema data can be stored on the website.
 These are only readable by machines and invisible to visitors.
 In order for Google to recognize that a company's career page contains job ads, schema data of the type "JobPosting" must be stored there.
 You can find out how this works in our instructions.

 Once Google has successfully processed the information, it is stored in a gigantic database.
 This is called indexing.

 After the job ad has been recognized as such by Google and included in the index, it is displayed for matching search queries.

-It is no secret that Google knows a lot about each user.
-Google demonstrates this very impressively in the display of advertisements.
-These are sometimes shockingly precisely tailored and one wonders "How does Google know that?".
+It is no secret that Google knows a great deal about each user.
+Google demonstrates this very impressively in the playout of advertisements.
+These are sometimes shockingly precisely tailored and one wonders, "How does Google know that?".

-All this information is also used in deciding who gets which job ad displayed.
-Of particular note here is the current location from which the search is started.
-Without explicitly specifying a location, Google will always display job ads in the immediate area.
+All this information is also used when deciding who gets which job ad displayed.
+Particularly noteworthy here is the current location from which the search is started.
+Without explicitly specifying locations, Google always displays job ads in the immediate vicinity.

-Google search for jobs is integrated directly into the normal Google search.
-Hast means that Google does not provide a direct link to Google for Jobs.
+Google search function for job ads is directly integrated into the normal Google search.
+This means that Google does not provide a direct link to Google for Jobs.
 As mentioned at the beginning, Google recognizes from the search query that the user is looking for a new job and then displays the job box.
 In order to access Google for Jobs yourself, follow the steps below:

 Open a new browser window

-Scroll down a little bit, if necessary, until you find a blue box with the heading "Jobs".
+Scroll down a little bit, if necessary, until you find a blue box titled "Jobs"

 Click on the upper part of the blue box